 Jiyan Merani, founder (1999) and director of the Ronahee Foundation in Erbil, will lead a round table discussion on the status of the various refugee populations, and a summary of a needs assessment she and her team recently conducted.

 Of particular importance is the set of critical issues regarding the fast-approaching winter weather.
 The round table will be at The Catholic University of America's Columbus School of Law, Wednesday, Novermber 12, 10:30am-12noon.

 Conference on the Status of Christian Communities in Iraqi Kurdistan 2012

-In December 2012, The Catholic University of America hosted a conference in Washington, D.C., “The Status of the Christian Communities in Iraqi Kurdistan," with leading historians of Christianity in the Middle East, constitutional scholars on land, oil, and religious freedom, demographers of Christian populations on the move, American Christian leaders reflecting on their recent visit, inside-the-Beltway policy analysts and advisors, and a message from His Excellency Bashir Matti Warda, Chaldean Archbishop of Arbil, Iraq.
+In December 2012, The Catholic University of America hosted a conference in Washington, D.C., at the new headquarters of the U.S. Commission on International Religious Freedom.
+“The Status of the Christian Communities in Iraqi Kurdistan" brought together leading historians of Christianity in the Middle East, constitutional scholars on land, oil, and religious freedom, demographers of Christian populations on the move, American Christian leaders reflecting on their recent visit, inside-the-Beltway policy analysts and advisors, and a message from His Excellency Bashir Matti Warda, Chaldean Archbishop of Erbil, Iraq.

 Conference panels on YouTube.